pzerger/supplemental/PMP/agile-terms.md

 # Agile Project Management Glossary

 Below are approximately 150 important Agile project management terms you should know for the PMP examine.
 They are grouped into functional categories to help with your review.
+Each definition explains the term or concept, as well as it's importance, so you understand the WHAT and WHY of each on exam day.

 ## Table of Contents
 1. [Agile Fundamentals](#agile-fundamentals)